oracle/oracle-database-operator/docs/privateai/configmap_multi_model_filesystem.md

 # Configmap using Multiple AI Models on File System

-If multiple models are available and the model files are accessible using a file system, the administrator can specify the URLs in the models section of config.json.
+If multiple models are available and the model files are accessible using a file system, then the administrator can specify the URLs in the models section of `config.json`.

 Create a `config.json` file to create a configmap.
 This file contains the filesystem paths of the AI model files.